wanchain/cardanoCatalyst/project-1100288/milestone5/README.md

 # Milestone 5

-For the Final Miletone, the acceptance criteria required that:

-1. A demonstration that a transaction on an EVM chain can trigger a Smart Beacon Script on Cardano, which then executes an asset swap on a DEX on Cardano, which then triggers a cross-chain transaction to bridge the traded-for asset from Cardano to the user’s wallet address on an EVM chain.
+For the Final Milestone, the acceptance criteria required that a transaction on an EVM chain can trigger a Smart Beacon Script on Cardano, which then executes an asset swap on a DEX on Cardano, which then triggers a cross-chain transaction to bridge the traded-for asset from Cardano to the user’s wallet address on an EVM chain.
+Also required:

-2. A final report.
+1. A final report.
-3. A video demonstration.
+2. A video demonstration.
-4. A publicly available demo.
+3. A publicly available demo.

 ## Final Report